MICCAIAnonymous/CCNSV/README.md

 - Python codes (visualization)
 - Sample data

-For the purpose to facilitate reviewers in reviewing our MICCAI 2020 submission.
+for the purpose to facilitate reviewers in reviewing our MICCAI 2020 submission.
 The Matlab code is fully functional/documented, supported by the sample data to validate the results presented in our paper.
 You are, of course, strongly suggested to supply your own data to validate our algorithms.

 The Python code provides a visualization tool.